mistergjones/taskTimeBoxer/README.md

 Future functionality can incorporate the following:

 -   Either implement session persistence to allow saving or implement a database feature.
--   augment the application to mimick a Kanban board and allow the user drag/drop each note from headings such as: "Backlog" / "In-progress" and "Done".
+-   Augment the application to mimick a Kanban board and allow the user drag/drop each note to headings such as: "Backlog", "In-progress" and "Done".
+-   A user can define a custom countdown timer duration.

 ## Screenshots